 The bill amends the "Mozelle senior or vulnerable adult medical alert act" by updating the definitions and terminology used within the legislation.
 It introduces new definitions, including "armed forces," which encompasses all branches of the United States Armed Forces and their reserve components.
-Additionally, the term "missing senior or vulnerable adult" is clarified to include individuals who are at least 60 years old and unable to return home without assistance, as well as those defined as vulnerable adults under Michigan law.
-The bill also adds a new category for "missing veteran at risk," which refers to active-duty members or veterans of the armed forces who are reported missing and have a physical or mental health condition.
+Additionally, it clarifies the term "missing senior or vulnerable adult" to include individuals who are at least 60 years old and unable to return home without assistance, as well as those defined as vulnerable adults under Michigan law.
+The bill also adds a new category for "missing veteran at risk," which refers to active-duty members or veterans of the armed forces or Michigan National Guard who are reported missing and have a physical or mental health condition.

 Statutes affected: